PGE Retirees Inc. History

 ZOOM: our summer and Christmas events will likely utilize Zoom again.
 We are currently hosting the Maplewood Neighborhood get-togethers, and consider hosting other requests from retirees for Zoom support.

-Perhaps Dickens would agree with us regarding 2021 – while we are currently in the deep “winter of despair”, we are confident and optimistic that “the spring of hope” is assured and will bring us a “season of light” by the end of the year.
+Perhaps Dickens would agree with us regarding 2021 – while we were in a in a “winter of despair”, we were confident and optimistic that “the spring of hope” was assured and will bring us a “season of light” in future years.
+It’s year 2025, and thanks to a small group of volunteers, this organization certainly seems on the road to “the best of times”.

 May happiness and health find their way to your door,